Metro Victoria

 Buyers should always consult a mortgage broker early in the process to obtain a pre-approval.
 Although current interest rates are easing, they are expected to rise within the next 9 to 18 months.
 With pre-approval, you can lock in a rate for 4 months before closing, helping mitigate financial risk.

-Additionally, it's wise to consult more than one real estate agent.
+Additionally, it is wise to consult more than one real estate agent.
 You need someone who will work with you on your terms.
 Buyer agents can increase their commission income by encouraging you to spend more or transact more quickly.
-Their earnings are tied to the total annual transaction volume, so they earn the same commission regardless of how much time they spend helping you find a home that meets your needs and has strong long-term investment potential.
+Their earnings are tied to total annual transaction volume, so they earn the same commission regardless of how much time they spend helping you find a home that meets your needs and has strong long-term investment potential.

 Planning to Buy?
 Check out our Complete Home Buyer’s Guide so we can walk you through the end-to-end process and get you ready to buy your new home!